top of page

 OpenBooksLogo_New2.png

-Our team did not feel that their selection of fonts was particularly strong or in line with the character of the brand.
+The selection of fonts from Open Books was particularly strong or in line with the character of the brand.
 The serif headings are a strong indicator of a literacy-related brand and Lora Bold was a great fit for headings and large call outs.

 NewFonts_OB.png

-The colors from their logo are strong, but the team did not see evidence of their use across the rest of the brand.
+Each color from the website is diverse, but was not properly used across the rest of the brand.
 A consistent color palette with additional accent colors had been added to enhance the user experience across all forms of written and verbal communication on the website layouts.

 ColorPalette_OB.png